wshn13/snippet/README.md

 my test code snippet

 as list following:
 * remove the blank in the string
+* get the endian